-The Club, nicknamed 'The Row', is indebted to the volunteer workers and sponsors who have not only continued to keep the Club afloat but have shared in its recent outstanding success on and off the pitch.
+The Club, nicknamed 'The Row' after a small former hamlet, is indebted to the volunteer workers and sponsors who have not only continued to keep the Club afloat but have shared in its recent outstanding success on and off the pitch.

 We have our ground at The Memorial Playing Fields, Green Lane, Hartley Wintney, Hants RG27 8DL.
 The club now has four covered stands, two with seating, and a low level area to accommodate wheelchairs.
 The pitch is of course fully floodlit and there is a well-equipped, licensed clubhouse offering hot and cold drinks and snacks, as well as dual-zone satellite TV with large screen in the main area.
 During first team games, there is also an external catering facility.